Reidenbach Old Order Mennonites: Splits

 The reasons behind these splits have been published in a book, they can for short being described as "The Role of the Worldly Government split" in 1956, "The Bottled Gas" split in 1977, "The Fancy Carriage split" in 1981, "The Holy Kiss among Women split" in late 1985, "The Appointment Question split" in early 1987, "The Matthew, 12,36 Split" in late summer in 1987.
 These splits created groups of more than one family, separated families have to be added to it which also have a story of splits behind their formations.

-Since 1996 some more splits occurred and new splinter groups were started, mostly one-family units by now.
+Since 1996 some more splits occurred and new splinter groups were started, some one-family units by now.